dopelyner/printcraft-hub/README.md

 npm i lucide-react
 ```

-## Configure components.json
+## Configure `components.json`

 You will be asked a few questions to configure `components.json`:

 ```
-Would you like to use TypeScript (recommended)? no / yes Which style would you like to use? › Default
+Would you like to use TypeScript (recommended)? yes Which style would you like to use? › Default
 Which color would you like to use as base color? › Slate Where is your global CSS file? › › app/globals.css
-Do you want to use CSS variables for colors? › no / yes Where is your tailwind.config.js located? › tailwind.config.js Configure the import alias for components: › @/components Configure the import alias for utils: › @/lib/utils Are you using React Server Components? › no / yes
+Do you want to use CSS variables for colors? › yes Where is your tailwind.config.js located? › tailwind.config.js Configure the import alias for components: › @/components Configure the import alias for utils: › @/lib/utils Are you using React Server Components? › yes
 ```

 ## Dependencies